wordtreefoundation/books/pseudo_biblical/The Late War - Gilbert Hunt - 1816.md

 Wasp, Capt.
-Blakely — the Avon captured and sunk — U. S. vessels Syren and Rat- tlesnake captured — Admiral Cochrane de- clares the whole American coast in a state of blockade.
+Blakely--the Avon captured and sunk--U. S. vessels Syren and Rat- tlesnake captured--Admiral Cochrane de- clares the whole American coast in a state of blockade.
 20*

 CHAP.
-XL— Breaking vp of the cantonment at French Mills— affair at La Cole Mill— Major
+XL--Breaking vp of the cantonment at French Mills--affair at La Cole Mill--Major
-Appling captures two hundred British sea- men — Gen. Brown captures Fort Erie — battle of Chippana plains.
+Appling captures two hundred British sea- men--Gen. Brown captures Fort Erie--battle of Chippana plains.
 209

 CH AP.
-XLI— Battle of Bridgewaier.
+XLI--Battle of Bridgewaier.
 21 4

 CHAP.
-XLII — Assault on Fort Erie, by the British, under Gen. Drummond — Cen.
-Brown re- sumes his command — sallies out of Fort
+XLII--Assault on Fort Erie, by the British, under Gen. Drummond--Cen.
+Brown re- sumes his command--sallies out of Fort
-Erie against the British camp — M' Ar- thur's expedition into Canada.
+Erie against the British camp--M' Ar- thur's expedition into Canada.
 217

 CHAP.
-XLHI— Attack on Slonington, by the British ships of mar, which are defeated and driven off.
+XLHI--Attack on Slonington, by the British ships of mar, which are defeated and driven off.
 222

 CHAP.
+XLIV--Affairs in the Chesapeake--British
-XLIV — Affairs in the Chesapeake — British army move up the Patuxent — land and maixh towards the city of Washington — prepare themselves for battle at Bladens- burgh.
+army move up the Patuxent--land and maixh towards the city of Washington--prepare themselves for battle at Bladens- burgh.
 225

 CHAP.
-XLV — Capture of Washington— sacking of
+XLV--Capture of Washington--sacking of

-Alexandria — death of Sir Peter Parker.
+Alexandria--death of Sir Peter Parker.
 229

 CHAP.
-XLVI — British, under Gov. Prevost, go a- gainst Plaltsburgh — Com.
+XLVI--British, under Gov. Prevost, go a- gainst Plaltsburgh--Com.
 M' Donough captures the British squadron on Lake
-Champlaih — 240
+Champlaih--240